timbo-rafa/distributed_cache/README.md

 >Couchbase Server keeps items in Buckets.
 Before an item can be saved, a bucket must exist for it.
 Each bucket is assigned a name at its creation: this name is referenced by the application or user wishing to save or access items within it.

 This is how we store data in our application.
+We access couchbase through its Python SDK and expose our API using Flask.

 ## Features